foldda/charian/README.md

 Then, a data "courier" process takes over transporting the data container - a string.
 It can be saving the string to a file or a database table, or sending it to a network destination via a network protocol.

-On the other side, a data-receiving program would deserialize the RDA string and re-assemble the data object -
+At the other end, a data-receiving program would deserialize the RDA string and re-assemble the data object -

 1) use the **Parse** method to convert the string back to an Rda container, and
 2) use the **Getter** methods to "unpack" and consume the data items from the container.

-In the above process, the Rda class plays the important role of being a 'container box' for packing and unpacking data items - it must be generic and flexible to accommodate data objects with arbitrary volume and complexity.
+In the above process, the Rda class plays the important role of being a generic and flexible 'container box' for packing and unpacking data items, as it can accommodate any data object with arbitrary volume and complexity.
 Also, because an Rda container can be turned into a string, it effectively serializes the data it contains.

-The IRda interface helps a class to indicate it implements Rda serialization and deserialization: the **ToRda** method where to specify the data-packing logic that stores the class' properties and state at designated places in an Rda container, and the **FromRda** method implements the logic of unpacking a received Rda container and restoring the object's properties and state.
+Implementing the IRda interface marks a class as capable of Rda-based serialization and deserialization: the **ToRda** method is where to specify the data-packing logic that stores the class's properties and state at designated places in an Rda container, and the **FromRda** method implements the logic of unpacking a received Rda container and restoring the object's properties and state.

 The "how-to" examples in the next section demonstrate the uses of these concepts and operations.

 # Getting Started

 Using Charian involves downloading the two source files from this repo and including them in your project[^4].
-Charian has no third-party library dependency, so nothing else needs to be set up.
+Charian has no third-party library dependency, so nothing else is required.
 Source-code level integration can simplify your build process and give transparency during debugging (if required).

 [^4]: Tip: you can use the test cases provided in this repo as examples of using Charian.

 ## How-to: Transporting primitive data items in an RDA string
 This example shows grouping a collection of discrete data items and saving them to a file as an RDA-encoded string.
 The program utilizes the provided "unrestricted" storage to store arbitrarily structured data (in this case, the structure is sequential), without having to pre-define a schema.
-Note through the API, the underlying RDA-encoding is transparent to the client.
+Note that through the API, the underlying RDA-encoding is transparent to the client.

 ```csharp
     using Charian;